Pneumonia - Symptoms, Types, Causes and Treatment

 Understanding the pneumonia symptoms is crucial in identifying the infection and seeking timely medical help.
 Here are some common mild symptoms to be aware of:

-Common Mild Symptoms
+Mild Symptoms of Pneumonia

-- Sweating or Chills Pneumonia can cause sudden sweats or chills, making you feel hot one moment and cold the next.
+- Sweating or Chills: Pneumonia can cause sudden sweats or chills, making you feel hot one moment and cold the next.

-- Loss of Appetite If an individual notices a decrease in their appetite without any apparent reason, it could be a sign of pneumonia.
+- Loss of Appetite: If an individual notices a decrease in their appetite without any apparent reason, it could be a sign of pneumonia.

-- Nausea or Vomiting Pneumonia can sometimes lead to feelings of nausea or vomiting, particularly when combined with other symptoms.
+- Nausea or Vomiting: Pneumonia can sometimes lead to feelings of nausea or vomiting, particularly when combined with other symptoms.

-- Shortness of Breath Difficulty breathing or feeling breathless even during light physical activity may indicate pneumonia.
+- Shortness of Breath: Difficulty breathing or feeling breathless even during light physical activity may indicate pneumonia.

-- Fever A high fever often accompanies pneumonia.
+- Fever: A high fever often accompanies pneumonia.
 If you have a persistent fever above 100.4°F (38°C), it's important to seek medical attention.

-- Headaches Pneumonia can cause headaches that may be accompanied by other symptoms such as fatigue and body aches.
+- Headaches: Pneumonia can cause headaches that may be accompanied by other symptoms such as fatigue and body aches.

-Other Symptoms
+Other Symptoms of Pneumonia

 In addition to the mild symptoms mentioned above, there are other signs that may indicate a more severe case of pneumonia: